Child Care Center and School Age Program Regulations for Licensure

 e.Programs with Night Time Care conduct an additional set of safety drills during the night time hours of operation.

-1.All meals and snacks provided by the program must meet current United States Department of Agriculture (USDA) Child and Adult Care Food Program nutritional standards.
+1.All meals and snacks provided by the program must meet current United States Department of Agriculture (USDA) Child and Adult Care Food Program nutritional standards (incorporated at §1.5(C) of this Part).

 2.The program does not serve drinks with caffeine and/or sweetened artificially or with sugar, including soda and flavored milk.